Woman sitting on ground with feet facing the viewer with Pustular Psoriasis on her foot.

 Are There Different Types of Pustular Psoriasis?

-Last updated: December 2022
+Last updated: October 2023

 What does pustular psoriasis look like?

-What are some common elements of pustular psoriasis?
+What triggers pustular psoriasis?

 • Stress

-• Overexposure to sunlight
+• Overexposure to ultraviolet (UV) light

-What are the main sub-types of pustular psoriasis?
+What are the main subtypes of pustular psoriasis?

 Palmoplantar pustulosis (PPP)